-The second edition of FOXFEST Music & Art's Festival features more music, art and entertainment than last year's debut!
-This year features five female-fronted Detroit rock bands, seven women artists, and a dozen local vendors with the night's proceeds to benefit three local women's groups.
+The third edition of FOXFEST Music & Art's Festival features more music, art and entertainment all for a great cause!
+This year features five female-fronted Detroit rock bands, six women artists, and a dozen local vendors with the night's proceeds to benefit three local women's groups.

 Featuring Music By:

 CARMEL LIBURDI– This local singer/songwriter is out to change the way we look at solo acoustic artists.
 With a unique blend of influences including: jazz, punk, blues, ragtime, and folk, her music is full of rhythm, soul, and wit.
 Whether political or personal, Carmel's music has energy and humor that will lift your spirits and make you want to dance. www.carmelliburdi.com

 ODD HOURS – They are heavily influenced by 80's post-punk and 90's industrial music – they mix sexy to aggressive vocals with raunchy guitar and spacey ukulele with a stage show that combines sexy, weird, and emotional energy. http://www.oddhoursmusic.com/

 THE LUCKOUTS – This dynamic raw rock n' roll trio is influenced by metal, glam and Detroit rock n' roll. https://www.reverbnation.com/